mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/ToPIL.md

 PyTorch: Converts a tensor or Numpy array to PIL Image.
 The input can be a torch Tensor in the format of <C, H, W>, or a numpy array in the format of <H, W, C>.

-MindSpore: Convert a Numpy array in <H, W, C> format (such as decoded image) into a PIL image, color space is not support to specified.
+MindSpore: Convert a Numpy array in <H, W, C> format (such as decoded image) into a PIL image, color space is not supported to be specified.

 | Categories | Subcategories |PyTorch | MindSpore | Difference |
 | --- | ---   | ---   | ---        |---  |